justint/papaya/README.md

 email = "papaya@tiliqua.sp"
 github = "papaya"
 linkedin = "papayatiliqua"
-twitter = ""
+twitter = "papayathehisser"
-zhihu = ""
-weibo = ""
-bilibili = ""
 ```

-If you want to add some custom social websites, you can add them to `other`:
+If you want to include other custom social websites, you can add them to `other`:

 Example: